Research head welcomes endometriosis plan

 The Women’s Director of Research has welcomed the Federal Government’s National Action Plan on Endometriosis, launched today by Health Minister Greg Hunt, as an important first step towards finding new treatments for the one in 10 women with the condition.

-Professor Peter Rogers is leading Australia’s largest collaborative research study into endometriosis between the Royal Women’s Hospital, the University of Melbourne and the University of Queensland, and will sit as the research representative on the five member committee responsible for guiding the implementation of the National Action Plan.
+Professor Peter Rogers is leading Australia’s largest collaborative research study into endometriosis between the Royal Women’s Hospital, the University of Melbourne and the University of Queensland, and will sit as the research representative on the eight member committee responsible for guiding the implementation of the National Action Plan.

 Prof Rogers has also been a key adviser on the plan which includes focus areas of research, clinical management and care, and education and awareness.